Don Draper and 'Mad Men' archive land at University of Texas

-AUSTIN, Texas (AP) — The last America saw of Don Draper, he was meditating on a Pacific hillside, imagining one of the iconic ads in television history.
+AUSTIN, Texas (AP) — The last America saw of Don Draper, he was meditating on a Pacific hillside, imagining one of the most iconic ads in television history.

 What’s left of the flawed protagonist of “Mad Men” has now gone to Texas.

-Show creator Matthew Weiner and production company Lionsgate have donated the “Mad Men” archive — scripts, drafts, notes, props, costumes, digital video and reams of research materials that went into creating the show’s richly-detailed presentation of the American 1960s — to the University of Texas’ Harry Ransom Center humanities library.
+Show creator Matthew Weiner and production company Lionsgate have donated the “Mad Men” archive — including scripts, drafts, notes, props, costumes, digital video and reams of research materials that went into creating the show’s richly detailed presentation of the American 1960s — to the University of Texas’ Harry Ransom Center humanities library.

 Weiner, who also wrote and directed many episodes, said he donated the archive to the Ransom Center because he couldn’t stand the thought of the material being dispersed at auction or lost forever.

-Note: This story has been corrected to show that the Lionsgate chairman’s name is Kevin Beggs, not Biggs.